 The amendment is effective for annual reporting periods beginning on or after 1 January 2022 with earlier adoption permitted.
 The Group will apply the amendments to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the amendment is applied.

-The Group's management is currently assessing the impact of these amendments on the consolidated financial statements of the Group.
+The Group's management expects that there will be no impact on the consolidated financial statements of the Group due to such adoption.